SuzyQuant/SuzyQuant/notes/study/scientific management.md

 1. <b>Choose methods based on science:</b> Use the scientific method to determine the most efficient way to complete a task.
 Focus on increasing productivity and profits.

+Own example questions that I can think of,
 * What would happen if I apply Agile or SDLC?
 * What would happen if I apply 6 Sigma or 5S Method?
 * What would happen if I apply Microsoft Tools, AWS or Atlassian?